 The holidays are almost upon us, and many of you have taken on the rather daunting task of hosting a big family dinner this year.
 This is where How to Cook a Ham 101 will come in so handy.

-While some people choose to serve different proteins, like a roast beef, chicken or turkey over a variety of different holidays, ham is a delicious holiday meal staple for many families.
-Not only is ham perfect for the upcoming holiday dinners, but it’s also a fantastic main for anytime of the year.
+While some people choose to serve different proteins, like roast beef, chicken, or turkey, over a variety of different holidays, ham is a delicious holiday meal staple for many families.
+Not only is ham perfect for the upcoming holiday dinners, but it’s also a fantastic main for any time of the year.